Malari incident: Riots

 On 14 January 1974, Japanese Prime Minister Kakuei Tanaka arrived for a state visit.
 Enraged by Japan's competitive pressures on local businesses, students burned effigies of Tanaka and Humardhani outside of Ali Murtopo's office.
 They faced no resistance from the Indonesian military.

 The next morning, thousands of students demonstrated in the streets of Jakarta, calling for lower prices, an end to corruption, and the disbanding of Aspri, Suharto's clique of personal assistants.
 Although the demonstrations began peacefully, by the afternoon suspected Special Forces' agent provocateurs had turned it into a full riot.
 Hundreds of cars were burned, mainly of Japanese make.
 More stores were looted, including "the most visible symbol of Japanese presence in Indonesia", an Astra dealership selling Toyota-brand cars on Sudirman Street.

 By the evening, the riot had been diverted into an anti-Chinese Indonesian pogrom.
-Stores in Glodok, owned by ethnic Chinese, were looted, vandalized, destroyed, and burned; the largest being the Senen shopping complex.
+Stores in Glodok, owned by ethnic Chinese, were looted, vandalized, destroyed, and arsoned; the largest being the Senen shopping complex.
 The security forces did little to stop the looting, and it was reported that General Sumitro was seen speaking with the demonstrators in a friendly manner.
 However, some troops executed orders to shoot looters on sight.

 Later that evening, Hariman Siregar, president of the Student Body of the University of Indonesia, called for an end to the riots via TVRI, saying "this wasn't our intent".
 It was later reported that Siregar had made the plea under duress.

 The riots were brought to an end the next day, when KKO, RPKAD, and Kostrad forces fired upon the rioters.
 By then, Prime Minister Tanaka had already left Indonesia due to the riots.
 During the three days of civil conflict 11 people were killed, 17 critically injured, 120 non-critically injured and roughly 770 arrested.
 Almost 1,000 motor vehicles were damaged and 144 buildings destroyed or burned.